ridhimrastogi/Alfred/README.md

      - Alfred will check whether the file exists on the user's Google drive.
      - Further, Alfred will validate whether the user is the owner of the file or is one of the collaborators.
      - Post successful validation of the user, Alfred will ping the user with a link, enabling the user to download the file.

+  - **Alternative Flows**:

+     - If the user is not correctly configured, Alfred will ask him to do so.
+     - If the file to be downloaded is not present, then Alfred will prompt the user with the same.
+     - If user provides unexpected input, Alfred will ask user to provide the correct options again.

 ## Architecture Design can be found in [DESIGN.md](https://github.ncsu.edu/csc510-fall2019/CSC510-9/blob/master/DESIGN.md)